marcnew2101/roku-boilerplate/README.md

 removeScreen(
-   screen           ' the child node itself or the component name of the screen showPrevScreen   ' shows the previous screen (true by default) removeFromStack  ' removes the node from the history stack (true by default) )
+   screen           ' the child node itself or the component name of the screen showPrevScreen   ' shows the previous screen (true by default) untrackHistory   ' removes the node from the history stack (true by default) )
 ```